1970 Pontiac Mid-Size Car Facts, Figures, and Specifications

 Click a Tab to See the Details

-Series 233: Tempests were given new Firebird-like bumper grilles, wraparound front parking and taillights, crease sculptured side styling and body color nose panels.
+Tempest – Series 233 – Tempests were given new Firebird-like bumper grilles, wraparound front parking and taillights, crease sculptured side styling and body color nose panels.
 Standard equipment included front door arm rests, panel, ash tray and cigar lighter lamps, 37-amp Delcotron alternator, dome lamps, automatic interior lamp switches, in-the-windshield hidden antennas, wraparound side reflex markers, a choice of cloth and Morrokide combination interiors, fiberglass belted blackwall tires and side guard door beams.
 “Tempest” lettering was set behind front wheel openings.
 In February 1970 the lower-price Tempest T-37 hardtop coupe was introduced.
 The following fall, a pair of economy type high-performance cars were introduced, called the GT-37 coupe and GT-37 hardtop coupe.

-Series 235: LeMans was now used on the mid-priced Tempests – formerly called “Tempest Custom”.
+LeMans – Series 235 – LeMans was now used on the mid-priced Tempests – formerly called “Tempest Custom”.
 Added standard features included loop pile carpets, Morrokide seats and door sides, a day/night rear view mirror, and rear arm rests with ash trays.
+Styling upgrades included body decor moldings, “LeMans” on the rear fenders, four short horizontal chrome slashes behind front wheel openings, and “LeMans” in block letters on the right-hand edge of the deck lid.

-Series 237: The ‘high-end of the Tempest line was now called “LeMans Sport”.
+LeMans Sport – Series 237 – The ‘high-end of the Tempest line was now called “LeMans Sport”.
 Identifiers a “Sport” in script below the rear fender “LeMans” model lettering.
 Standard equipment included all LeMans features plus glove compartment and ash tray lamps, front foam cushions, knit and expanded Morrokide trim and padded wood-grained dashboards.
 Four-door hardtops had notch back seats; hardtop coupes had bucket seats and convertibles came with the choice of either type of seat.
+The LeMans Station wagons were available as a Safari with exterior wood trim or as a standard-sided model and were now directly part of the LeMans line without a separate series designation.

-SERIES 242: The GTO models used Tempest sheetmetal but had the Endura rubber nose.
+GTO – Series 242 – The GTO models used Tempest sheetmetal but had the Endura rubber nose.
 Twin oval cavities housed recessed grilles with GTO letters on the left-hand side.
 There was also “GTO” in lettering behind the front wheel openings and flared, crease-sculptured fenders.

 Standard equipment included bucket seats, vinyl trimmed padded dashboard, twin air scoops with handles, heavy duty clutch, sports type springs and shock absorbers, carpeting, glove box, ash tray· and panel courtesy lamps, dual exhausts, Deluxe steering wheel, three-speed manual floor shift and G78 x 14 blackwall fiberglass tires.